GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

   - /docs/
 ---

 Glacier is a step-by-step, highly secure protocol for storing bitcoin.

-It thoroughly considers corner cases such as obscure vectors for malware infection, personal estate planning, human error resulting in loss of funds, etc.
+It thoroughly considers corner cases such as obscure vectors for malware infection, personal estate planning and human error resulting in loss of funds, as well as the future Bitcoin landscape where bitcoin is much more valuable and attracting many more security threats.

 It is intended for: